 The COVID-19 pandemic has created unique challenges to performing arts organizations worldwide, and Tulsa Ballet is no exception.
 In order to ensure the safety and well-being of the Tulsa community, we sought the help of Board Certified Infectious Diseases physician Dr. Lauren Brett Jaggers to create guidelines for safely reopening.
-During the 2020-2021 season, Tulsa Ballet held socially-distanced performances for subscribers only, but we plan to return to a more normal season in fall 2021, with some added protocols which will be announced later this summer.
+During the 2020-2021 season, Tulsa Ballet held socially-distanced performances for subscribers only, but we plan to return to a full season in Fall 2021.
 Find more information about the 2021-2022 season here.